chucknewmanjr/PerformanceExperiment/More/README.md

 - table_name
 - index_id - 1 means it's the clustered index.
 NULL means the lock is on the whole table.
 - partition_number - Only for partitioned tables.
 - type - resource_type.
+Get enough PAGE and KEY locks and locking will escelate to OBJECT or HOBT.
+HOBT is a partition level lock.
 - mode
 - status
 - occurs
 - blocking_spid